About The Project

 What is ‘FurrIX’?

 It is not that simple.
-Our resources and time are limited, so we tend to limit who and what we accept into our project and network.
-Anyone can make an application through the support desk.
-We have to be mindful of current server load, network bandwidth and ability of our volunteer staff to keep up with everyone.
+Our resources and time are limited, so we tend to limit who and what we accept into our community.
+Anyone can make an application through the support email, support@marbledfennec.net… We have to be mindful of current server load, network bandwidth and ability of our volunteer staff to keep up with everyone.

 Whats the cost?

-For project members and guest- nothing.
-We don’t sell bandwidth or hosting; we don’t provide support beyond getting our users up and running on the network and we don’t have a staff overhead because our project runs on a purely volunteer and amateur basis.
+For community members- nothing.
+We don’t sell bandwidth, storage or hosting; we don’t provide support beyond getting our users up and running on the network and we don’t have a staff overhead because our project runs on a purely volunteer and amateur basis.

 What about reliability of your network?

-Neither Marbled Fennec Networks and FurrIX are not commercial entities and make no warranty of our offered services.
-Everything we deploy and operate is done so as a use-at-your-own-risk situation.
-We have maybe two or three volunteer techs on a good day handling tickets, creating/modifying connection profiles, working on routing, dealing with the firewall and keeping up with our VMs.
-If you need a service provider who has pure uptime and commercial stability in mind; you need to look elsewhere, just being very upfront about this.
+FurrIX, our network services provider, is not a commercial entity and they make no warranty of their offered services.
+As such, everything we deploy and operate is done so as a use-at-your-own-risk situation and is maintained to our best effort.
+We have maybe two techs on a good day handling tickets, creating/modifying virtual machines, working on game servers, dealing with the firewall and keeping up with our VMs.
+We provide no service level agreement, implied or otherwise.

-While our volunteer techs do strive for quick turn around on tickets and emails, working on connections for new members and firewall setup for homelabs; all of our volunteer staff have lives outside of the project that come first.
-Again, we do this for fun.
+While our volunteer techs do strive for quick turn around on tickets and emails, working on connections for new members and firewall and name server configuration for games; all of our volunteer staff have lives outside of the project that come first.
+We just do this for fun.

 Will y’all be here tomorrow?

 We can’t make any promises, but we always try to survive another month.
 It depends on having enough volunteer staff members to keep everything updated and running; as well as having the financing from our core members to keep the lights on.
 I’d like to say “Yes!
-We’ll be here until we burn out!” but in all honesty with you, the project’s wake takes a slow toll on various folks play money.
+We’ll be here until we burn out!” but in all honesty with you, the project’s wake takes a slow toll on various folks play money, plus we fund the vIX as well for network connectivity.
 We’ll do our best to keep marching forward for as long as the money is there to do so.